jkd28/jkd28.github.io/_posts/2017-1-31-EXIF-Viewer.md

 There were several outcomes from this project:
   * An increased understanding of the theory behind developing in the C Language
   * Experience working with the JPEG image format at the byte-level
-  * Application of C to accomplish a defined task
+  * Application of C to solve a problem and accomplish a defined task

 ### Example Run